The monk and the merchant walk

 This delightful valley lies at the head of a tributary of the eastern River Yar, which rises on the slopes of St Catherine's Down.
 Much of the valley has been farmed for hundreds of years as a mix of sheep and cattle grazing, and arable.
 Because it has never been intensively farmed, there are abundant wildflowers including common spotted orchid and heath spotted orchid.
 Look out too for the rare golden-ringed dragonfly, demoiselle damsel fly, parasol fungus and green-veined white butterfly.

-Cross the stile at the top of the slope and turn left to reach another stile 20yds (20m) away.
+Cross the stile at the top of the slope by the National Trust sign for Wycombe and turn left to reach another stile 20yds (20m) away.
 Turn right onto a level green track and pass through a gate onto the hillside.
 The path goes diagonally left towards the radio mast on the skyline, passing between two small mounds before climbing steeply and zig-zagging to the left of an old quarry area.
 Go through the gate then head straight uphill towards St Catherine's Oratory.
 Look at the unfinished 18th-century lighthouse base at the base of the radio mast, then go through the kissing gate by the trig point to the Oratory.
-Head downhill to pass through a kissing gate.
-The homeward path aims straight for the start point, clearly visible above the Blackgang Chine car park.
+Head downhill to pass through a kissing gate and follow the outward route back to Blackgang Chine car park.

 St Catherine's Oratory